altxxr0/Katyusha/README.md

 - V3 Rockets
  - Hosted / BM-31

-### Features:
+### Features 🔺:
 - Timer
 - Minimizer

-### Credits:
+### Credits 👏:
+  Developers 🖥:
+   - Anarcho : Original Developer | Developing and Creating the Original Katyusha
-- Altxxr : Maintaining and Continuing Katyusha | Project Genesis
+   - Altxxr : Developer | Maintaining and Continuing Katyusha { Project (Genesis) -> Armageddon }
-- Anarcho : Developing and Creating Katyusha
+   - JamAdventurer : Developer, Support / Bug Tracker
+  Special Thanks 🤍:
    - Lazygrinds : For giving the idess, and the suggestion for the name.